nathan-bottomley/eleventy-plugin-podcaster.com/content/docs/optional-features.md

   .
   .
   eleventyConfig.addPlugin(Podcaster, {
-    calculatePageTitle: '|'  // specifies the pipe character as a separator })
+    calculatePageTitle: ':'  // specifies a colon as the separator })
   .
   .
 }
 ```

-> [!Note]
-> These features aren't specific to podcast websites, and it's completely safe to ignore them.
-However, I use some of them in all of my podcasting websites, so I've decided to include them.